Joaodss/CSharks-Shark-Vision/README.md

 - Clone the frontend repository: [https://github.com/EN-IH-WDPT-JUN21/CSharks-SharkVisionFrontEnd](https://github.com/EN-IH-WDPT-JUN21/CSharks-SharkVisionFrontEnd)
 - Install the dependencies: `npm install`
 - Run the following command to start the frontend application: `npm start`
+- The application will be available at: [http://localhost:4200/](http://localhost:4200/)

 ## Backend API